Your visitors pass: Employees

-Sometimes, you need visitors to carry out your work, also in Schiphol's Security Restricted Areas, non-Security Restricted Areas and/or Secured Premises.
+Sometimes, you need visitors to carry out your work, also in restricted and clean areas of the airport.
 In this case, you can apply for a Visitor Pass.
 How, what and when?
 Find out here.

 Your employer has access to the eVesta digital web portal and can apply for a Visitor Pass for you, during the opening hours of the Badge Centre.
 Submit your request as soon as possible, as this will allow sufficient time if the initial application is rejected.